Aiswarya-P-M/Django-Project/APIdoc.md

 ## Structure of the Project

-The project is named a myproject.
+The project is named as myproject.
 In django we can create a project using the command
 ```python
 django-admin startproject myproject
 ```